liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/which-actions/replace.md

 public class BlogPostingActionRouter implements ActionRouter<BlogPosting> {

     @Replace
-    BlogPosting replaceBlogPostingWithId(@Id long id, @Body BlogPosting blogPosting);
+    BlogPosting replaceBlogPostingWithId(@Id long id, @Body BlogPosting blogPosting) {
+        //Code to replace the stored blogPosting with specified id with the new value }

 }
 ```

-Now executing a `PUT` request containing a `BlogPosting` as body to `http://server_url/api/blog-posting` will replace the blog posting with the provided `id`.
+Apio Architect will map to the `replaceBlogPostingWithId` mehtod to every `PUT` request sent to `http://server_url/api/blog-posting/{id}`.`id`.